orthecreedence/beanstalk-async/README.md

                ...))

 ;; finish-cb definition
-(lambda (socket status id data) ...)
+(lambda (socket status job-id job-data) ...)
 ```

 `data` in the `format-cb` is a byte-array, and can be converted to a string via
 `babel:octets-to-string`.

 ### reserve-with-timeout
-Reserve an item from the queue, but if a message doesn't become available on the
+Reserve an item from the queue, but if a job doesn't become available on the
 watched tubes before `timeout` seconds passes, this will call `finish-cb` with
 `:timed-out` in the status.